d-exclaimation/pioneer/Documentation/guides/advanced/faq.md

 Mostly.

-- If the error(s) were thrown during context building, Pioneer will use the reason to build a GraphQL formatted error and set the response status code accordingly.
+- If the error(s) were thrown during context building, Pioneer will use the reason to build a GraphQL formatted error, and set the response status and headers code accordingly.
   ==- Example

   ```swift Throwing Abort